kkahol-savor/chat-template/README.md

 # Basic Chat Application with OpenAI Integration

 This is a simple chat application that integrates a frontend and backend to provide chat functionality using OpenAI's API.
 The application allows users to interact with an AI agent and receive responses in real time.
+This branch has Granite from IBM working.
+Install Ollama on your machine https://ollama.com/. then from terminal you can run ollama pull granite3.1-dense:8b and then OLLAMA will be accessible via the 11434 port locally.
+Run the code and it will work.

 ## Project Structure